jvendettuoli/plot-planner/README.md

 ## Installation
 If you would like to work on a personal version of Plot Planner, it is fairly simple to get up and running in your environment.

 For any of the Trefle API calls to work, you'll need your own API key from Trefle.
 You can find how to get one [here](https://docs.trefle.io/docs/guides/getting-started).
-Once you have a key you'll need to create an environment variable with the key `TREFLE_API_KEY` and value of your key.
+Once you have a key you'll need to create an environment variable with the key `TREFLE_API_KEY` and value of your personal key.

 Change the current working directory to the location where you want the cloned directory.
 Enter the following: